-The Milwaukee RedLithium USB Hard Hat Headlamp has a pretty obvious design – to use on your hard hat.
-The strap and back pad of the lamp’s frame offer an adjustable fit that grips your hard hat so it won’t slide up.
+The Milwaukee RedLithium USB Hard Hat Headlamp has a pretty obvious design—use them on your hard hat!
+The strap and back pad of the lamp’s frame offers an adjustable fit that grips your hard hat so it won’t slide up.
 A set of clips ensure that it isn’t going anywhere, even if you’re in a confined space and bump against an entryway or other object.

 The light itself is built around a tough ABS plastic housing that looks like it will stand up over time.
 Rubber overmold surrounds the lens and covers the battery door.
 Obviously, it will scuff with some abuse, but I expect it will take a lot before you manage to actually break something.